Yves Bonnardel: Philosophy

-Bonnardel is an antinaturalist and critical of the concept of nature, describing it as an "ideological tool", which places humans in a superior position of freedom, while other animals are seen as needing to obey natural cycles, such as the food chain.
-He argues that animals are seen as existing only to perform certain ecosystem functions, such as a rabbit being food for a wolf.
-Bonnardel compares this with the religious concept of woman existing for the sake of man, or the slaves for their masters and argues that all individual animals have an interest in living.
-He is critical of the concept of a balance of nature, stating "[w]hat we call balance, or order, in practice, it's chaos, it's nonsense".
-Bonnardel has also discussed the predation problem, seeing it as an issue that we should work towards solving.
+Bonnardel is an antinaturalist and critic of the concept of nature.
+In an interview with Usbek&Rica, he described nature as an "ideological tool" that, in his view, presents humans as free while presenting other animals as bound to natural cycles such as the food chain.
+He argued that animals are treated as if they exist to perform ecosystem functions, such as a rabbit serving as food for a wolf.
+He compared this with religious ideas of women existing for men, or slaves for masters, and argued that individual animals have an interest in living.
+He also criticised the idea of a balance of nature, saying that "[w]hat we call balance, or order, in practice, it's chaos, it's nonsense".
+Bonnardel has discussed the predation problem and has argued that humans should work towards addressing it.

-Bonnardel is critical of humanism, describing it as a form of elitism centred on white men, arguing that "[h]umanism is racism, patriarchy, the education of children, slaughterhouses".
-He instead argues for egalitarianism.
-Bonnardel is a hedonistic utilitarian who advocates placing sentient individuals at the centre of moral concern because they have desires, perceptions, emotions, and a will of their own; he argues that from this follows a moral axiom "[o]ne must not harm a sentient being".
-Bonnardel was influenced by Peter Singer's Animal Liberation and is a supporter of Singer's conception of speciesism, seeing it as instrumental in deconstructing anthropocentric morality.
+Bonnardel is critical of humanism, which he has described as a form of elitism centred on white men.
+He has argued instead for egalitarianism.
+He is a hedonistic utilitarian and argues that sentient individuals should be placed at the centre of moral concern because they have desires, perceptions, emotions and a will of their own.
+From this, he argues for the moral axiom that "[o]ne must not harm a sentient being".
+Bonnardel was influenced by Peter Singer's Animal Liberation.
+He supports Singer's conception of speciesism, which he regards as useful for criticising anthropocentric morality.